 Academic departments of Syracuse University grant merit-based graduate awards and appointments to their most outstanding students.
 These awards, including fellowships, scholarships, and assistantships, are highly competitive.
-Information about specific opportunities is available on the Graduate Awards & Appointments page.
+Information about specific opportunities is available on the awards and appointments webpage.

 Such awards should not be confused with financial aid awards made in

 cases of demonstrated financial need without basis in academic merit.

 (See the need-based financial aid webpage.)
 Prospective students may apply for merit-based University graduate fellowships, University African American graduate fellowships, Graduate School scholarships, and graduate assistantships and scholarships by checking the appropriate boxes on the admission application form.
 A candidate’s complete application package of transcripts, admission test scores, letters of recommendation, and application with statement of purpose is carefully evaluated during the awards process.
 Applicants who believe they may qualify for assistantships with academic units at the University other than the one to which they are applying should contact those units directly.
 Assistantships are often listed during the spring semester at the University's Human Resources website.